Thujone: United States

 In the United States, the addition of pure thujone to foods is not permitted.
-Foods or beverages that contain Artemisia species, white cedar, oak moss, tansy, or yarrow, must be thujone-free, which in practice means that they contain less than 10 parts per million thujone.
+Foods or beverages that contain Artemisia species, white cedar, oakmoss, tansy, or yarrow, must be thujone-free, which in practice means that they contain less than 10 parts per million thujone.
 Other herbs that contain thujone have no restrictions.
 For example, sage and sage oil (which can be up to 50% thujone) are on the Food and Drug Administration's list of generally recognized as safe (GRAS) substances.

 Absinthe offered for sale in the United States must be thujone-free by the same standard that applies to other beverages containing Artemisia, so absinthe with small amounts of thujone may be legally imported.

 Canada

 In Canada, liquor laws are the domain of the provincial governments.
 Alberta, Ontario, and Nova Scotia allow 10 mg/kg thujone; Quebec allows 15 mg per kg; Manitoba allows 6–8 mg thujone per litre; British Columbia adheres to the same levels as Ontario.
 However, in Saskatchewan and Quebec, one can purchase any liquor available in the world upon the purchase of a maximum of one case, usually 12 750-ml bottles or 9 L. The individual liquor boards must approve each product before it may be sold on shelves.